 We need to find new ways to fund protected areas or we will lose the value of the resources they contain.
 Innovation in conservation financing is happening at a rapid pace.
 Experiments with conservation bonds, innovative taxation schemes, market-based fees, biodiversity enterprise funds and other frameworks for generating and channeling resources for conservation have shown promise.
 Innovative ideas are coming from local communities, protected areas managers and civil society.
 Implementation of these ideas in specific sites requires significant capacity and technical support.

 In some ways, protected areas can be thought of as a business.
 There needs to be enough income to cover outgoing expenses, always with an eye to the bottom line.
 Like many businesses, protected areas may need some help getting these systems set up.
-IUCN will provide this help through an incubator.
+In 2017, IUCN set up the Incubator for Nature Conservation (INC) to provide this help.
 An incubator provides technical expertise, guidance, advice and resources to help get businesses off the ground.
-The IUCN protected area finance incubator will provide these services to protected areas seeking to improve their business model and achieve financial sustainability.
-The ultimate goal will be to put sites in a position to meet the standard of the IUCN Green List of Protected and Conserved Areas.
+INC provides these services to protected areas seeking to improve their business model and achieve financial sustainability.
+The ultimate goal is to put sites in a position to meet the standard of the IUCN Green List of Protected and Conserved Areas.

 - Astola Island

 IUCN, Sustainable Financing of Protected Areas: A global review of challenges and options (2006).